-With that, comes the responsibility for all of us to keep that venue looking amazing, so you two can come back to that spot in 10, 20, or 50 years, and for it to still look and feel the same as the day you got married.
+With that, comes the responsibility for all of us to keep that venue looking amazing, so you two can come back to that spot in 10, 20, or 50 years, and for it to still look and feel the same as when you said your vows there.

-So as I come alongside you and help you plan your day, I'm excited to keep in mind how lucky we are to have such a beautiful planet-I have the best job in the world, and I can't wait to help you two create a beautiful outdoor wedding day that's as kind to the planet, as it is beautiful to us.
+So as I come alongside you and help you plan your day, I'm excited to keep in mind how lucky we are to have such a beautiful planet-I have the best job in the world, and I can't wait to help you two create a beautiful outdoor wedding day that's as kind to the planet, as it is to us.